ignite/cli/docs/docs/apps/02-developing-apps.md

   // Enables sharing a single app server across all running instances of an Ignite App.
   // Useful if an app adds or extends long running commands.
   //
-  // Example: if an app defines a hook on `ignite chain serve`, a server is instanciated
+  // Example: if an app defines a hook on `ignite chain serve`, a server is instantiated
   // when the command is run.
 Now if you want to interact with that instance
   // from commands defined in that app, you need to enable shared host, or else the
   // commands will just instantiate separate app servers.